Dance Off Audition Challenge Rules

-- Good sportsmanlike behaviour is expected at all times and any performer who fails to conduct themself in this manner will be disqualified and their participation medal will be withdrawn.
+- Good sportsmanlike behaviour is expected at all times and any performer who fails to conduct themselves in this manner, will be disqualified and their participation medal will be withdrawn.

 - All dancers will be invited onto the stage at the end of the competition for the announcement of awards and for the distribution of participation medals.
 Audience will be allowed in for presentations

 - Crit sheets will be available for collection from the foyer at the end of the session.

 - Must be received by the due date.

 - All performers must pay a once off registration fee of $10 per head to be eligible to perform in any troupe/troupes.

 - No refunds will be made for performers/troupes who are unable to attend.